kfishkin/brago/README.md

 ## Version log

+## 1.05 (12 April)
+Fixed bug where Champion detail page would crash if you'd never defined Great Hall bonuses.
+Thanks to @cmarabate for the report!

 ## 1.04 (9 April)
 Thanks to [PatPat1567's RaidShadow Legends Resources](https://github.com/PatPat1567/RaidShadowLegendsData), many champions now have avatar images, and most armor sets have better pictures on the 'Champions Detail' page.